 Later in the year John Doak, going to Corte de Madera, in Marin County, there built a ferry boat of the timber then growing upon the point.
-He sailed the boat up stream as far possible and then towing it the balance of the distance, made the
+He sailed the boat up stream as far possible and then towing it the balance of the distance, made the trip from point

 John Doak, the enterprising but restless pioneer, soon tired of the ferry business and in 1852 sold his interest to Hiram Scott.
 John Bonsell dying that year in New York, his widow took over the ferry.
 Shortly afterward, Mrs. Bonsell married James A, Shepherd, who for a season took charge of the ferry.
 In 1856 it was purchased by William T. Moss, who soon afterward established the San Francisco Examiner.